2010 No. 2960

 The consumer has the right to withdraw from this contract without giving any reason within 14 days from the conclusion of the contract or receipt of the contract if that takes place later.

 – During this withdrawal period, any advance payment by the consumer is prohibited.
-The prohibition concerns any consideration, including payment, provision of guarantees, reservation of money on accounts, explicit acknowledgement of debt etc. It includes not only payment to the trader, but also to third parties. –
+The prohibition concerns any consideration, including payment, provision of guarantees, reservation of money on accounts, explicit acknowledgement of debt etc. It includes not only payments to the trader, but also to third parties. –

 – The consumer shall not bear any costs or obligations other than those specified in the contract. –